Robert Lawrence Kuhn: Career

 From 1991 to 2001, Kuhn was president and co-owner of the Geneva Companies, a mergers and acquisitions (M&A) firm representing privately owned, middle-market companies.
-In 2000 Kuhn sold the Geneva Companies to Citigroup.
+In 2000, Kuhn sold the Geneva Companies to Citigroup.

 Closer to Truth is a continuing television series on PBS and public television stations, created, executive-produced, written and hosted by Kuhn, and produced and directed by Peter Getzels.
-The series premiered in 2000 and is in its 19th season (Closer to Truth: Cosmos.
-Consciousness.
-Meaning/God).
-It offers conversations with leading scientists, philosophers, theologians and scholars on topics such as cosmology, physics, philosophy of science, consciousness (brain/mind), and philosophy of religion.
+The series premiered in 2000 and completed its 33rd season in 2026 (Closer to Truth: Cosmos.
+Life.
+Mind.
+Meaning).
+It offers conversations with leading scientists, philosophers, theologians,and scholars on topics such as cosmology, physics, philosophy of science, philosophy of mind (consciousness), philosophy of biology, and philosophy of religion.
 Kuhn's presentation, "Asking Ultimate Questions", serves as the foundation of Closer To Truth.
+One series was partially funded by Jeffrey Epstein who paid less than half of what he committed.

-In 2024, Kuhn published a paper titled "A Landscape of Consciousness: Toward a Taxonomy of Explanations and Implications" in the journal Progress in Biophysics and Molecular Biology.
-According to an article written by theoretical physicist and neuroscientist Àlex Gómez-Marín, "Kuhn articulates a taxonomy of about 225 theories of consciousness."
-In 2025, Kuhn expanded this work in a feature article for New Scientist titled "What 350 different theories of consciousness reveal about reality," presenting an accessible overview of more than 350 theories organized across ten categories ranging from materialism to idealism.
+In 2024, Kuhn published a paper titled A Landscape of Consciousness: Toward a Taxonomy of Explanations and Implications in the journal Progress in Biophysics and Molecular Biology.
+According to an article written by theoretical physicist and neuroscientist Àlex Gómez-Marín, Kuhn's article is described as “perhaps the most comprehensive” recent account of the landscape of theories of consciousness, noting that Kuhn's taxonomy encompassed approximately 225 theories.
+In 2025, Kuhn expanded this work in a feature article for New Scientist titled What 350 different theories of consciousness reveal about reality, presenting an accessible overview of more than 350 theories organized across ten categories ranging from materialism to idealism.
+In 2026, Kuhn further discussed the Landscape of Consciousness framework in a review article published in Current Neurology and Neuroscience Reports, examining its relevance for neurology and neuroscience and suggesting that the diversity of theories may inform research and clinical perspectives on disorders of consciousness.
+Also in 2026, Kuhn published an article in the Journal of Consciousness Studies examining the implications of the Landscape of Consciousness framework for broader philosophical questions, including artificial intelligence consciousness, virtual immortality, meaning and purpose, free will, and life after death.
+In 2026, Kuhn discussed the range of theories included in the project with philosopher and podcaster Alex O'Connor on the Within Reason podcast in an episode titled “Every Theory of Consciousness.”